FEniCS/dolfinx/demo/pde/subdomains-poisson/python/documentation.rst

     bottom = Bottom()
     obstacle = Obstacle()

-Note that the DOLFIN functions :py:func:`near` and :py:func:`between` provide robust ways of testing whether a coordinate is (to within machine precision) close to a given numerical value and in a range of values, respectively.
+Note that the DOLFIN functions :py:func:`near <dolfin.cpp.near>` and :py:func:`between <dolfin.cpp.between>` provide robust ways of testing whether a coordinate is (to within machine precision) close to a given numerical value and in a range of values, respectively.

 We next define a mesh of the domain: